What kind of student are you?

 If I am a mature-age (Non-Year 12) applicant, will you consider my VCE results?

 When considering your application we take into account your life experience, working and volunteer experience, and the further study and training you may have completed.
 If you have completed no further study since VCE (or equivalent), your VCE results are what will be considered as the most recent in your study history.
 VCE results are made accessible to our admissions office through VTAC, and can also be accessed for direct applications.

 If you are worried about your VCE results not reflecting your full capability as a student, don't worry.
 We consider your application based on your ability to succeed in your studies, not on your ATAR.
 We can help you assess if you meet entry prerequisites and can assist you to bridge the gap if you need to brush up your study skills.

 Are you nervous about entering tertiary study?

 Anyone can be nervous about taking the first steps into tertiary study.
-You might need support once you get here, or you might need a little affirmation to help get your started.
-We offer you all of these options, and a few more.
+You might need support once you get here, or you might need a little affirmation to help get you started.
+We offer you all of these options and a few more.

 We offer study assistance and preparation through our:

 - Foundation Access Studies program (FAST)

 If you want some help getting started, or you need to know what level of study you should start at, we can help.
 Call our Infoline on 1800 333 864 or Ask FedUni.